pandora-mccme/hdbmonitor/README.md

 }
 ```

 Files of checks and jobs are plain SQL files with optional comments required for setting check behavior.
-These files may have arbitrary names with .sql extension.
+These files may have arbitrary names and are searched recursively in configuration directory.
+Hidden files are never tracked.

 Proper check file contents may look like that:
 ```